 American conductor, Andrew Neer, was born in Tucker, Georgia and currently resides in Grosse Pointe, Michigan with his wife, Mary Lynn.
 He is quickly becoming known for his dynamic and expressive conducting style.
 His focus has been to educate and expand appreciation of music.
 He believes that at the heart of everything, music is the soul of America.

-He attended Central Michigan University (CMU) studying Composition, Trumpet and Music Theatre Performance.
-Following his time at CMU, he obtained two Master of Music degrees in Composition and Conducting, respectively.
-His compositional experience ranges from that of the art song to film scores.
+Living in Michigan for most of his life, he attended Central Michigan University (CMU) studying Composition, Trumpet and Music Theatre Performance.
+Following his time at CMU, he obtained two Master of Music degrees in Composition and Conducting, respectively, from Wayne State University, Detroit MI.
+His composition experience ranges from that of the art song to film scores.

-In 2013, he was invited to conduct Verdi’s La Traviata for Michigan Opera Theatre’s community programs, receiving high acclaim.
+In the summer 2013, he was invited to conduct Verdi’s La Traviata for Michigan Opera Theatre’s community programs, receiving high acclaim.
 He always had a deep appreciation for opera; furthermore, this opportunity ignited a great passion and Mr. Neer has since led performances of Verdi’s Rigoletto and Mozart’s Cosi fan tutte in Metro-Detroit.

 In early 2016, he embarked on an international conducting career, appearing with orchestras in Romania and Bulgaria.
 He is honored to study privately with orchestral conductor and mentor Kenneth Kiesler.
 In addition, Mr. Neer studied choral conducting with Dr. Norah Duncan IV, and Douglas Bianchi (winds).
 He has been a clinician to schools and professional organizations in metropolitan Detroit.